1414C/jiffy/README.md

 ### Controller Extension-Points

 Controller extension-points exist for the Create, Update and Get CRUD operations.
 Each operation has a related extension-point interface, for which an empty implementation is created when the application is generated.
-If the generator sees that the extension-point implementation file for an entity has alredy been created, it will not over-write or create a new version.
+If the generator sees that the extension-point implementation file for an entity has already been created, it will not over-write or create a new version.

 File ./myapp/controllers/ext/extc_interfaces.go contains the generated entity controller extension-point interface declarations.
 Each interface and interface method is documented in this file.